 How to Test for Oral Chlamydia at Home

 If you’ve ever performed oral sex on someone, you should learn how to test for oral chlamydia.
-Many of the time, the sexually transmitted infections we discuss affect the genital area.
+Most of the time, the sexually transmitted infections we discuss affect the genital area.
 However, some STIs can actually affect other regions as well.
 For example, chlamydia can infect both the throat and rectal regions in addition to the genitals.
 That’s why we’ve already talked about why you should take an oral chlamydia test on this blog,

 It’s true.
 Chlamydia can be spread when your genitals come into contact with the penis or vagina of your partner… but it can also infect the anus or mouth of either partner as well.

 That said, there has to be sex for there to be a danger of transmission.
 Always remember: oral sex and anal sex are exactly that – sex!
 For example, you won’t be infected by simply kissing an infected partner.
 Similarly, the infection won’t spread by sharing a toothbrush, hugging, or even drinking out of the same glass.

 Today, we’re going to explain some of the symptoms of oral chlamydia and how to test for oral chlamydia from home.